snesjhon/mediaDiary/README.md

 - ~~Need to add user to localStorage, so it doesn't keep refreshing~~
 - Add error logging for information

+### Welcome

+- Add more information about the About page
+- Add a default year and save to preference for a user

 ### List

 - ~~A modal to display the relevant information~~